jones58/personal-knowledge-wiki/Javascript/javascript notes.md

 Can't use .length property on numbers - so have to convert it to string first: so instead of ``.toString``, write as ``.toString().length``

+## Objects

+``const variable = { key : value } ``
+often called key value pair. common between them. e.g. key:value, key:value.

+can use dot notation to search, e.g. ``variable.key``

+if it has spaces, then have to use bracket notation as variable ``["key"]``

+sometimes the key is stored in a variable - ie not predetermined. this is a dynamic key

+can assign properties to objects and reassign, e.g. ``variable.key = "something"`` if using dynamic key, use bracket notation nb don't use let ... for this

+as well as assigning and reassigning values to properties can delete. e.g. ``delete variable.key`` or set value to ``null``

+objects can be nested within other objects, using ``{ }`` inside followed by usual ``key : value``  then access as ``variable.key.key``

+#### for in loops in objects

+``for (const key in variableName) { code to be executed}

+We can use variable keys and bracket notation to dynamically access the value of keys:
+``for (const key in tree) { const value = tree[key]}`` nb must have the const in for in loops

+nb you can have for loops inside for in loops

+when accessing a property in objects, got to write is as string, " " " remember escape keys!
+'Anne's' written as 'Anne\'s'

+#### functions
+ invoke a function by writing ``functionName()`` functions can have more than one parameter use ``return`` to return a value which can be used elsewhere and changed ``Return`` is last part of code in function - can't run any more code after that

+in a for loop, use answer = false or answer = true and then return answer instead of just doing return false or return true, cos that will overwrite for each entry, each time the loop runs